CambridgeBicycle/Knowledgebase/docs/SpecOrder.md

 If you need to take a deposit for this special order, instructions can be found [here](\deposit).

-Leave the sale window by clicking any category on the left-side dropdown menu.
+You can finish the sale by going through the normal process or simply leave the sale window by clicking any category on the left-side dropdown menu.

-**If you hit 'Cancel Sale' at this point, it will remove the item from Special Orders.**
+***If you hit 'Cancel Sale' at this point, it will remove the item from Special Orders.***

 ### How to take a special order for a Work Order